2019 Martha’s Vineyard International Film Festival

 CLOSING NIGHT — Your ticket is good for both the CLOSING NIGHT film and the following CLOSING NIGHT PARTY at La Soffitta starting at 6:30 PM.
 There will be no tickets sold for just the Closing Night film separately.

-Keep the good times rolling after the film and join us for our Closing Night Party at LA SOFFITTA restaurant at 82 Main Street in Vineyard Haven from 6:30-8:00 PM.
-Enjoy a wonderful buffet, wines, and beer from Italy and live music/singing.
+Keep the good times rolling after the film and join us for our Closing Night Party at LA SOFFITTA restaurant at 82 Main Street in Vineyard Haven from 6:30 to 8:30pm.
+Enjoy a SPECIAL KOREAN/ASIAN MENU created by Chef Bobby Meyers, libations, and live music.
+Each attendee gets one drink ticket to redeem, and thereafter a cash bar.

 Your Ticket To the Festival